Have you been looking for a Chinese acupuncture clinic in Melbourne?

-Chinese acupuncture is a popular mode of treatment and it is a significant branch of Traditional Chinese Medicine.
+Chinese acupuncture is a popular complimentary and alternative medicine and it is a significant branch of Traditional Chinese Medicine (TCM).
 It is believed to be practiced for more than thousands of years.
-It has been proven to be effective over time in addressing various conditions.
+So it has a long history of use for various conditions (see below).

-Statistics show that the number of individuals who visit acupuncture practitioners for varying treatments is constantly rising.
-The treatment can be surprisingly painless and relaxing, even though needles are the main feature of Chinese acupuncture.
-The needles are pushed into specific points in the body commonly regarded as acupuncture points or acupoints.
+The acupuncture treatment can be surprisingly painless and relaxing.
+The needles are pushed into specific acupuncture points in the body commonly regarded as acupoints.
 Around 365 acupoints are scattered on the human body.
 These are connected by energy pathways termed as meridians.
 The energy which circulates the body is called Qi and is part of maintaining the balance in the body.

 Needles used in Ancient China were unlike the modern needles used today.
 Back then, the needles were carved from either bones or stones.
-But thanks to advancements in technology which included the improvement of acupuncture needles, clients feel little to no pain because of modern needles, though sharp are ultra-thin and made of stainless steel.
+But thanks to advancements in technology which included the improvement of Chinese acupuncture needles, clients feel little to no pain because of modern needles, though sharp are ultra-thin and made of stainless steel.

 The Benefits of Chinese Acupuncture

-- It is surprisingly relaxing ~ask someone who’s had acupuncture~ they’ll tell you
+- It is surprisingly relaxing ~ask someone who’s had Chinese acupuncture~ they’ll tell you

-- It is often an effective combination treatment (with other types of therapy)
+- It is often a helpful combination treatment (with other types of therapy)

-- It is effective in controlling most types of pain*
+- It is effective in treating most types of pain* Even chronic pain.